PierreSenellart/provsql/doc/source/user/probabilities.rst

 to the generic recursive-fixpoint evaluation, preserving its behaviour exactly; set ``provsql.verbose_level`` to at least 10 to get a notice when the fallback fires, or 20 to confirm the compiled route.

-For workloads that already have the graph in columnar form, the internal entry points :sqlfunc:`reachability_evaluate` (the probability of one target) and :sqlfunc:`reachability_compile_stats` (the probability plus the structural statistics substantiating the linear-size guarantee: data treewidth, decomposition size, maximal state count, d-DNNF size) take parallel arrays of sources, destinations, provenance tokens and probabilities directly.

 On a 2×n ladder network (treewidth 2), the integrated route answers exactly over 1,500 probabilistic edges in under 200 ms end to end,